- Codeage Beauty Tonic provides 1500mcg of biotin (vitamin B7), along with a blend of essential nutrients.

 Beauty care inside out.

-Codeage Beauty Tonic stands as an emblem of radiant well-being.
-A generous 1500mcg of biotin shines at its core.
-Beyond biotin, this beauty vitamin formula encompasses a mosaic of whole-food vitamins, such as C and E, and enriched phytoceramides.
-The added touch of selenium, thiamin, riboflavin, and pantothenic acid brings a fuller spectrum of nutritional ingredients.
-A food blend also fuses guava, lemon peel, and bamboo shoots, among others, unveiling the path to inner and outer beauty.
+Codeage Beauty Tonic represents a blend crafted for radiant wellness.
+At its core is 1500mcg of biotin, complemented by a mosaic of whole-food vitamins, including C and E, alongside enriched phytoceramides.
+The formula is further enhanced with selenium, thiamin, riboflavin, and pantothenic acid, offering a diverse range of nutritional ingredients.
+A food blend featuring guava, lemon peel, and bamboo shoots completes this carefully curated supplement, designed to support both inner and outer well-being.

 SUGGESTED USE.